 The problem which many people have is that they’re approaching Upwork in completely the wrong way.
-Yes, it can be off putting when you find a listing and you see that an army of people have applied to that killer gig.
+Yes, it can be off-putting when you find a listing and you see that an army of people has applied to that killer gig.

 But, let me give you some hope.
-95% of them people are playing a numbers game, and it is a losing strategy.
+95% of the people are playing a numbers game, and it is a losing strategy.

 1 copy and pasted proposal, 60 connects used per month, 0 responses.

 Obviously them numbers put you in the fast lane to the poor house.
 So people tend to give up and label Upwork as awful.
 No matter what industry you are in, once you start following these simple steps you will pick up clients almost overnight.

 Many people start freelancing having worked in an office environment.
 Unfortunately, they advertise themselves in the same way they would on their resume.